DheerajRekula/Covid19_Analysis_SQL/README.md

 ## Data Source

-You will find two files in the data folder.
+You will find two files called 'CovidDeaths', 'CovidVaccinations'.
 Download them onto your computer and import them using SSMS import & export wizard.
 Alternately, you can right click on a database in SSMS, go to tasks and select import from source

 The data was take from https://ourworldindata.org/covid-deaths